os-parts/jobboss-python/README.md

     cd path\to\jobboss-python
     pip install -r requirements.txt

-Make sure `jobboss` to your Python path.
+Make sure `jobboss` is on your Python path.
 You can do this using an environment variable like this:

     set PYTHONPATH=c:\path\to\jobboss-python

-or by writing your connector application directly in the jobboss-python folder.

 Specifying SQL Server Credentials
 ---------------------------------